LiamBindle/sequence/docs/api.md

 A method is a Python function that uses the `@sequence.method` decorator.
 The decorator takes one argument, which is the name of the method.

-To create a method, write a Python function with one positional argument for the `sequence.State` which is the object you use to interact with the Sequence Virtual Machine (SVM) for things like popping items from the stack.
+To create a method, write a Python function with one positional argument for the `sequence.State` which is the object you use to interact with the Sequence virtual machine for things like popping items from the stack.
 Any parameters for your method should be keyword-only arguments (i.e., after the `*` in the signature).

 ```python